jonymaster/catalogIT/README.md

 Highlights from the most recent releases.
 Full notes on the [GitHub releases page](https://github.com/jonymaster/catalogIT/releases).

+### v1.5.0 — September 2026

+- **Generic Hardware Support:** Now supporting not only laptops, but also phones, tablets, accessories and peripherals.
+- Bug fixes around user search results.

 ### v1.4.0 — April 2026

 - **Granular permissions:** new Financial view and Hardware visibility permissions, applied end-to-end across the UI and API.
 Admins still see everything.